-If you’re looking to get outside and make the most of winter why not hit one of these five cross-country ski trails, all within an hour of Calgary.
+If you’re looking to get outside and make the most of winter why not hit one of these cross-country ski trails in Calgary in and nearby.
+Described are my favourite places to go cross country skiing near Calgary – appreciating that suggestions take you as far as Kananaskis Country.

-Described are five of my favourite places to go cross country skiing near Calgary – appreciating that suggestions take you as far as Kananaskis Country.
 Before you head out, always check the weather forecast – so you’re fully prepared.
 If snow is in the forecast, it also pays to be get an up to date highway report.
 And lastly, check out the trail conditions either before you go or at the Visitor Centre in Kananaskis Country.

 If you’re heading to Banff National Park, then try one of these 5 easy cross-country ski trails.

 You are spoiled for choice with well over 40 km of cross-country ski trails in the West Bragg Creek area just 45 minutes away from Calgary.
-When there’s fresh snow this place is magical.
+When there’s fresh snow, this place is magical.

 Personal favourites include the Telephone Loop if I want a long day of skiing with lots of ups and downs without running into many people; the Iron Springs/Elbow Loop for meadows, stands of aspen, and some fun hills and the Moose Loop – considered the most scenic trail with expansive views, plenty of hills, meadows and views of course of Moose Mountain.

-Skogan Pass from Ribbon Creek cross-country skiing
+2. Skogan Pass from Ribbon Creek

 Expect it to take approximately three hours to climb to the pass and under 90 minutes to return.
 There is also the option to ski to the Hummingbird Fire Lookout – as a side-trip or on its own.